quantumflo/E-comverse/README.md

 # E-comverse

-E-comverse is a comprehensive e-commerce platform built using modern microservices architecture.
-It leverages a variety of cutting-edge technologies for a robust and scalable solution.
+E-comverse e-commerce platform built using modern microservices architecture.
 The platform includes services for handling inventory, notifications, orders, and products, with a user-friendly frontend that allows secure login through Keycloak.

 ## Tech Stack